6 Bishops Who Knew John Paul II Share Their Memories of Him

 “If the Pope is afraid, then the Church is afraid.
 And, the Church must never be afraid.”

-May 18 is the 98th anniversary of the birth of Pope St. John Paul II (1920-2005).
-Elected in 1978, he went on to serve over 26 years as pope, making him among the longest-serving popes in history.
+Pope St. John Paul II was elected in 1978 and served more than 26 years as pope, making him among the longest-serving popes in history.
 He had a major impact on the Church, including through the appointment of many bishops.
-I spoke to six bishops who have met Pope John Paul II and asked them to share their memories of him.
+I spoke to six bishops who have met John Paul II and asked them to share their memories of him.

 Robert Carlson, Archbishop of St. Louis, Missouri

 “I admire Pope St. John Paul II.
 He was a man of prayer.
 He believed in freedom of religion and battled for years with the communists.
 I met him on a number of occasions.
 Once, for example, when I was an auxiliary bishop for Archbishop John Roach of St. Paul and Minneapolis, I recall him saying of me: ‘He’s a very young bishop.
 He has many years of suffering ahead.’”

 “Pope John Paul II was elected my first year in the seminary.
 He inspired me as a seminarian and priest and appointed me to be a bishop.
 I met him as a bishop-elect on an ad limina visit and received a pectoral cross from him which I still wear.”

 “As a young man, my heroes included Pope John Paul II and Cardinal Joseph Ratzinger, who would become Pope Benedict.
 When I was a seminarian, I studied theology at North American College in Rome.
 I had the privilege of serving Mass for Pope John Paul II.
 It was the beatification mass of St. Katharine Drexel, and they wanted American seminarians to serve at the Mass.
 I was one of the lucky ones whose name was pulled out of the hat.